Business insurance for The self employed

 A tailored approach

-At Hiscox, we take a tailored approach to your specific business, so you only pay for what you need
+At Hiscox, we take a tailored approach to your specific business, so you only pay for the cover you need.

 2